-Omega Psi Phi Fraternity, Inc. Parental Release and Consent Form Talent Hunt Competition
+Omega Psi Phi Fraternity, Inc. Parental Release and Consent Form for Talent Hunt Competition

-Parental release and consent form (submit by start of event)
+(submit by start of event)

 Student's name: Age:

-Physical address:
+Address: ·····

+City: State: Zip:

 Email address:

 Parent or legal guardian's name:

-(please print)

-Contact phone numbers during event hour s: (home): (cell):
+Contact phone numbers during event hours: (home): (cell):

 Insurance information:

 Insurance coverage by:

 Policy Number:

-videotape, film or recording in its print a presentation of the images.
-I agree that the presentation of the images, are the proper and/or approve the finished product in which the Omega Psi Phi Fraternity, Inc., from a mission to photograph, videotape or record my child and to use the photographs, nd electronic publications, video broadcasts, radio broadcasts or any other photographs and videotapes, including negatives, slides, and prints or any other ty of the Omega Psi Phi Fraternity, Inc. I waive any right I may have to inspect the the images may be used.
-By signing this form, I hereby release and discharge my and all claims that I may have, and agree to hold harmless and defend the varising from claims or litigation arising from its use of my child's image, voice,
+Photo and Image Release: I give the Omega Psi Phi Fraternity, Inc. permission to videotape, film or recording in its print and electro presentation of the images.
+I agree that the photograp presentation of the images, are the property of the O and/or approve the finished product in which the imag the Omega Psi Phi Fraternity, Inc., from any and all Omega Psi Phi Fraternity, Inc., from liability arising froor performance. onic publications, video broad ohs and videotapes, including n Omega Psi Phi Fraternity, Inc. I ges may be used.
+By signing th claims that I may have, and a casts, radio broadcasts or any other egatives, slides, and prints or any other waive any right I may have to inspect is form, I hereby release and discharge igree to hold harmless and defend the

-part of this activity.
-In consideration of the r for damage I may have against the Omega employees and agents, for any and all inju I hereby give my consent for emergency tre or any medical treatment deemed necessachild.
-I hereby release Omega Psi Phi Fra and all rights and claims for damages that egistering my child involves limited events or field trips that will be conducted as ght to participate in this activity, I waive and release any and all rights and claims Psi Phi Fraternity, Inc., its Board of Directors, District or local officials, members, ies, if any, suffered by my child while participating in this activity. atment including, but not limited to, hospitalization, administration of medication, ry by medical professionals, as may be needed for the health and welfare of my ternity Inc., its districts, its states (where applicable) and its chapters, from any my child or I may have due to the administration of any medical care and/or
+Waiver and Consent for Emergency Treatment: I am aware that the activity for which I am registering part of this activity.
+In consideration of the right to partifor damage I may have against the Omega Psi Phi Fraemployees and agents, for any and all injuries, if any, I hereby give my consent for emergency treatment inc icipate in this activity, I waive an aternity, Inc., its Board of Direc , suffered by my child while pan nd release any and all rights and claims tors, District or local officials, members, ticipating in this activity.

-treatment received by either my child or I as a result of said emergency medical treatment.
+or any medical treatment deemed necessary by medichild.
+I hereby release Omega Psi Phi Fraternity Inc. and all rights and claims for damages that my child treatment received by either my child or I as a result ical professionals, as may be n , its districts, its states (where or I may have due to the adr eeded for the health and welfare of my applicable) and its chapters, from any ninistration of any medical care and/or

-If you are under the age of 21, your parent/guardian must also sign this form.
+If you are under the age of 21, y our parent/guardian must al so sign this form.

 Date:

-(Student's Signature)
+Student's Signature

-(Print Parent/Guardian Name) (Parent/Guardian Signature)
+(Print Parent/Guardian's Name) (Parent/Guardian's Signature)

-10 Appendix B:
+10 Appendix B: Talent Hunt Checklist

 Talent Hunt Checklist

 Action Items Target Dates (Months before Talent Hunt) Assigned To Completion Date Summary/ Remarks

 Planning/ Committee Meetings Scheduled 6

 Publicity/ Promotion 2

 Student Applications Available (IHQ Website) 3

 Students Awards/ Grants/ Scholarships Funding Request 5

 Auditions 3

 Mailings 4-5

 Adjudicators Identified 2 - 5

 Adjudicators Honorarium 5

 Certificates /Medallions Ordered/ Plaques 1 - 2

 Programs Printing 1

 Adjudication Forms Finalized 1

 Photography/ Video Recording 2 - 3

 Musical Accompanist 1

 Piano/ A/V Rental 2 - 3

 Rental of facility (Auditorium) 5

-Reception/ Catering/ Decoration (Flowers, etc.) District/ State Travel/Housing 1-2
+Reception/ Catering/ Decoration (Flowers, etc.) 1-2

-Committee
+District/ State Travel/Housing Committee

 District/ State Travel/Housing Student/Chaperone

 Conclave/LC Travel/Housing Committee

 Conclave/LC Travel/Housing Student/Chaperone

 TSA Air Travel ID requirements meet 3

 Submit Registration Package to next level 7 days after event

-11 Appendix C:
+11 Appendix C: Talent Hunt Committee